12345126/ed13gqe/README.md

 # Some Assumptions I Made:

-Good Quantity must be in ragne of [1,10] | changeable, look at Good.ts
+Good Quantity must be in range of [1,10] | changeable, look at Good.ts

 Good Name length must be in ragne of [1,10] | changeable, look at Good.ts